-Welcome to the TB section of the Washington Travel Clinic website.
+Welcome to the tuberculosis section of the Washington Travel Clinic website.
 This page contains valuable information on TB and how to test for it.

 TB testing is available at the Washington Travel Clinic.
-The cost for the TB skin test is $50.
+The cost for the TB skin test (also known as PPD) is $50.
 There is no additional charge for the visit, and if the test is positive, Dr. Akl will provide you with counseling, refer you to have a chest X-ray done, review the X-ray result, and provide you with the necessary reports, at no extra charge.

 TB is short for a disease called tuberculosis.
 TB is spread through the air from one person to another.
 TB germs are passed through the air when someone who is sick with TB disease of the lungs or throat coughs, speaks, laughs, sings, or sneezes.
 Anyone near the sick person can breathe TB germs into their lungs.